zubxxr/multi-vehicle-avp/README.md

 2. **Post-Reboot Recovery**:
    - Barrier may not auto-launch on reboot.
-   - Instead of reconnecting physical peripherals, use **AnyDesk** to remotely access the host and launch Barrier.
+   - Instead of reconnecting a keyboard and mouse, use **AnyDesk** to remotely access the host and launch Barrier.
    - Once Barrier is active, full keyboard/mouse control is restored.

 > **Note**: While AnyDesk and Barrier are not part of the AVP runtime stack, they were vital for a smooth multi-host development experience.
 They helped reduce downtime, avoid errors, and speed up debugging during intensive multi-machine coordination.

 ### Autoware
-Read the [following](https://autowarefoundation.github.io/autoware-documentation/main/installation/) to see the hardware requirements.
+Autoware is an open-source autonomous driving stack designed for full-sized self-driving vehicles.
+It provides core modules for localization, perception, planning, and control.

+To run the AVP system, Autoware must be installed on each device that is responsible for controlling a vehicle.
+In other words, every host running an Autoware instance (e.g., vehicle1, vehicle2, etc.) needs a full installation.

+If your machine is powerful enough, you may choose to run both AWSIM Labs and Autoware (for one or more vehicles) on a single host.
+Otherwise, it's recommended to distribute the workload across multiple machines—especially if you're using laptops or other resource-constrained systems.

+In this project, the Nitro PC (see hardware specs) was powerful enough to run both AWSIM Labs and Autoware for vehicle1.
+> If your machine has similar or better specifications than the Nitro PC, you should be able to run both components together without major issues.

+Refer to [Autoware’s hardware requirements](https://autowarefoundation.github.io/autoware-documentation/main/installation/) and compare them with your own system before deciding on your deployment strategy.

-The version of [Autoware](https://github.com/autowarefoundation/autoware/tree/release/2024.11) being used is `release/2024.11`.
-This version was forked and updated to better support the custom parking simulation use case.
+The version of [Autoware](https://github.com/autowarefoundation/autoware/tree/release/2024.11) used in this project is release/2024.11, which was forked and customized to support the AVP scenario.

 #### Setup
-First, add swap memory by following these [instructions](https://autowarefoundation.github.io/autoware-documentation/main/support/troubleshooting/#build-issues).
+Before installation, increase your swap memory by following these [instructions](https://autowarefoundation.github.io/autoware-documentation/main/support/troubleshooting/#build-issues).

 To install Autoware, follow the instructions on [this page](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/).
 > **Note:** Replace the following command:
 >
 > ```bash